Bukit Apeh Fall

 left click for larger picture

-Signboards tell you where you are, and even give emergency telephone numbers!
+Signboards tell you where you are, give directions and even emergency telephone numbers!

 left click for larger picture